 - Speech recognition.
 Systems for the conversion of speech to text, for spoken dialogue with computers or for executing spoken commands.

 - Speech synthesis.
 Systems for converting text to speech or (together with natural language generation) concept to speech.

 - Speaker recognition.
 Systems for identifying individuals or language groups by the way they speak.

 - Forensic speaker comparison.
 Study of recordings of the speech of perpetrators of crimes to provide evidence for or against the guilt of a suspect.

 - Language pronunciation teaching.
-Systems for the assessment of pronunciation quality, used in second language learning.
+Systems for the teaching and assessment of pronunciation, used in second language learning.

 - Assessment and therapy for disorders of speech and hearing.
 Technologies for the assessment of communication disorders, for the provision of therapeutic procedures, or for communication aids.

 - Monitoring of well-being and mood.
-Technologies for using changes to the voice to monitor physical and mental health.
+Technologies for using changes in the voice to monitor physical and mental health.

 - The Speech Chain

 The domain of Speech Science is frequently described in terms of a diagram called "The Speech Chain".
 Here is one version of the speech chain diagram: [image source]